turingschool/front-end-curriculum/lessons/module-3/starting-up-redux.md

   touch src/reducers/filter-reducer.js
 ```

-Now think about the following psuedo-code:
+Now think about the following pseudo-code:

 ```
 I need a function that I can give an action and the state of all todos